 402-346-5220 or firstname.lastname@example.org

 RSVP’s should be received no later than the Monday before the event.
 See the latest Gazette for details.
-Prepay using this PayPal link or pay by check the day of.
+You can use Paypal to pay for each session individually or for the whole season.
+You can also pay by check the day of.
+Please print/fill out The Sibshops Information Form and bring it with you.